How to Turn Your Outline into a Kickass Wedding Speech

 Here’s an example of expanding out a point.

-The outline for a groom speech might include a note that simply says: “How we met”.
+The outline for a Groom speech might include a note that simply says: “How we met”.
 During the Expand step this could become:

 Jenny and I met three years ago at my sister’s birthday celebration.
 Although we didn’t speak very much I thought she was really nice and spent the next two weeks building up the courage to ask Sis for her number.
 Amazingly she agreed to a date and…